willjobs/regulations-public-comments/blogposts/post3/README.md

 ![sentences per comment by agency](images/jobs-03-024-SentencesPerComment-Top9Agencies.png)

-I had a hypothesis that documents receiving many comments would tend to have shorter comments (in terms of number of characters and number of sentences) because more of the public would be chiming in with short sentences stating their support or opposition, while comments with fewer comments would attract a niche audience which would write more detailed comments.
+I had a hypothesis that documents receiving many comments would tend to have shorter comments (in terms of number of characters and number of sentences) because more of the public would be chiming in with short sentences stating their support or opposition, while documents with fewer comments would attract a niche audience which would write more detailed comments.
 However, I did not find evidence in the data to support this hypothesis:

 ![comments, number vs length](images/jobs-03-025-Comments_NumberVsLength.png)